IHTSDO/snomed-owl-toolkit/readme.md

  -version <version>                     (Optional) Date for the ontology version e.g. 20180731.
                                         Defaults to today's date.

- -without-annotations                   (Optional) Flag to omit Fully Specified Name annotations from the ontology
+ -without-annotations                   (Optional) Flag to omit description annotations from the ontology
                                         resulting in a smaller file size.
 ```